-First, select all text strings to be converted to dates.
+First, select all text strings that you want to convert to dates.
 Click the ‘Text to Columns’ button on the ‘Data’ tab.
 On step 1 of the Text to column wizard, choose the ‘Delimited’ option under Original data type and click ‘Next’.

 In step 2 of the wizard, select the delimiters your text strings contain and click ‘Next’.
 Our example text strings separated by comma and space – “Monday, February 01, 2015, 1:00 PM”.
 We should choose ‘Comma’ and ‘spaces’ as delimiters to split the text strings into multiple columns.

 The DATE function only recognizes numbers not text.
 Since our month values in column C are all text strings, we need to convert them to numbers.
-To do that, you need to use the Excel MONTH function to change a month’s name to a month’s number.
+To do that, you need to use the MONTH function to change the name of the month to the number of the month.

-To change a month’s name to a month’s number, use this MONTH function inside the DATE function:
+To convert a month’s name to a month’s number, use this MONTH function inside the DATE function:

-The above function concatenate 1 with cell C2 which contains the name of the month so that the MONTH function can convert it to the corresponding month number.
+The MONTH function adds 1 to cell C2 which contains the name of the month to convert the month name to the corresponding month number.

 This is the DATE function we need to use to combine date parts from different columns: